Ed Swearingen

 Edward "Ed" James Swearingen (12 September 1925 – 15 May 2014) was an aeronautical engineer based in San Antonio, Texas.
+He is the founder of Swearingen Aircraft, where he focused on developing innovative business jets and turboprops.
+His most notable work included the development of the Metro series commuter aircraft and early designs that evolved into the SJ30 light jet.
+The company he founded eventually evolved into what is known today as SyberJet Aircraft.

 Life

 Swearingen was notable for developing modifications from existing production aircraft such as the Piper PA-30 Twin Comanche from the Piper PA-24 Comanche single engine series and the Swearingen Merlin turboprop aircraft from the Beech Model 50 Twin Bonanza.
 Swearingen also developed original aircraft designs such as the SX-300 experimental airplane and Sino Swearingen SJ30-2 executive jet.